IHSS-1140 Minds & Machines

 (iv) Write a philosophical paper (typed, 1500-2500 words) on some aspect of Minds & Machines.

-The paper, group project, and final project each counts for 20% of the grade.
-The short assignments add up- to 30%.
-10% ????
+The paper is 30%, the group project 25%, and final project 30% the grade.
+The short assignments add up- to 15%.
 At the instructors' discretion, points will be added to the student's final average in recognition of outstanding class participation or other forms of contribution to the class.
-Finally, attendance is mandatory for all sections, and missing classes will adversely effect your grade.
+Finally, attendance is mandatory for all sections, and missing classes will adversely effect your grade (-1% per missed class after 2 missed classes)

 Final grades as well as grades on individual assignments will be assigned in accord with the following guidelines: